espressif/esp-idf/docs/en/api-reference/peripherals/usb_host/usb_host_notes_dwc_otg.rst

 Bulk
 ^^^^

 Bulk transfers are a simplest.
-Each QTD represents a bulk transfer of a particular direction, where the DWC_OTG will automatically split a particular QTD into multiple MPS sized transactions.
+Each QTD represents a bulk transfer of a particular direction, where the DWC_OTG automatically splits a particular QTD into multiple MPS sized transactions.
 Thus it is possible to fill a QTD list with multiple bulk transfers, and have the entire list executed automatically (i.e., only interrupt on completion of the last QTD).

 Control
 ^^^^^^^

 Control transfers are more complicated as they are bi-directional (i.e., each control transfer stage can have a different direction).
 Thus, a separate QTD is required for each stage, and each QTD must halt the channel on completion.
 Halting the channel after each QTD allows changing the channel's direction to be changed by reconfiguring the channel's CSRs.
-Thus a typical control transfer will consist of 3 QTDs (one for each stage).
+Thus a typical control transfer consists of 3 QTDs (one for each stage).

 Interrupt
 ^^^^^^^^^

-In accordance with the USB2.0 specification, interrupt transfers will execute transactions at the endpoints specified service period (i.e., ``bInterval``).
+In accordance with the USB2.0 specification, interrupt transfers executes transactions at the endpoints specified service period (i.e., ``bInterval``).
 A particular interrupt endpoint may not execute more than one interrupt transaction within a service period.
 The service period is specified in number of (micro)frames, thus a particular interrupt endpoint will generally execute one transaction every Nth (micro)frame until the transfer is complete.
 For interrupt channels, the service period of a particular channel (i.e., ``bInterval``) is specified via the Host Frame List (see section 6.5 of programming guide for more details).

 .. note::